 Since the best advice now is to stay indoors, here is a list of Southeast Asian archaeological sites and collections that you can explore in the comfort of your own room.
-These links can also be found in my newly-revamped Resources page which has more links to other sites and resources for archaeology in Southeast Asia.
-Please leave a comment if you know of any other sites not on this list!

 - 3xvivr.com – Professional Virtual Reality Production company in Myanmar with a number of Myanmar temples in their showcase.